Yggdroot/LeaderF/README.md

  - On Windows:

-    First, make sure `py` and/or `py -3` commands are available.
+    First, make sure `py -2` and/or `py -3` commands are available.
     Then run the installation script:

     ```sh
     cd ~\.vim\bundle\LeaderF
     .\install.bat
     ```
     There may be some error during the installation, please google the error messages to resolve it.
+    For example, `"error: Unable to find vcvarsall.bat"`, you can turn to [here][6] for help.

     Uninstall the C extension: